ibqn/chat-cdk-backend/readme.md

 - IAM authorization
 - DynamoDB as a datasource

-In addition, this package makes use of the `@aws-cdk/aws-appsync-alpha` [npm package](https://www.npmjs.com/package/@aws-cdk/aws-appsync-alpha) for easiliy creating the request and response mapping templates.
+In addition, this package makes use of the `@aws-cdk/aws-appsync-alpha` [npm package](https://www.npmjs.com/package/@aws-cdk/aws-appsync-alpha) for easily creating the request and response mapping templates.

 ## DynamoDB API